UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/1_who_where_what.md

 Now we have some basic skills to start working with files.
 Build a file structure for today's workshop.
 The directories could look something like this (drawn on board/computer):

 *Etherpad question*<br>
 Write on the etherpad.
-Which one of the following commands would help you list the contents of a folder?
+Which one of the following commands would help you list the contents of a folder?<br>
 a. pwd<br>
 b. ls<br>
 c. mkdir<br>